Editor’s Picks: Best in Books, Hot Titles for Great Gifting

 by Jocelyn Delk Adams

-For the bakers in your life, this collection of down-home desserts comes packaged in a hardcover cookbook dripping with vintage charm.
+For the bakers in your life, this collection of down-home desserts comes packaged in a hardcover cookbook, created by local book covers Australia artists, dripping with vintage charm.
 Baker-blogger Jocelyn Delk Adams (her blog is grandbaby-cakes.com) has adapted recipes from her grandmother, affectionately known as “Big Mama,” for new generations.
 Her recipes, tips, techniques and mouthwatering photos will inspire bakers of all abilities, and perhaps, as she says on her blog, “not feel guilty about enjoying dessert.”